Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/StudyGuide.md

 - *Ways you can demonstrate your skill / knowledge level of this outcome*
   - Explain how both work, their benefits, pitfalls, they problem they solve.
-  - Implement MVVM in a simple XCode project.
+  - Diagram MVVM with their components and responsibilities for each.

 **Outcome:** Use functional programming in Swift.

 - *Ways we learned about this in the course*
-  - Classes 7, 8 and 9 covered functional programming.
+  - Classes 7 and 8 covered functional programming.

 - *Ways you can demonstrate your skill / knowledge level of this outcome*
-  - Know what functors, monads and applicatives are.
+  - Define functors, monads and applicatives.
   - Know the difference between imperative and decalrative programming.
-  - Demonstrate how some HOF work.
+  - Demonstrate how some HOF work (expected outputs)

-**Outcome:** Evaluate when to implement Reactive Programming in their projects.
+**Outcome:** Explain the main components in Reactive programming and implement solutions in common scenarios

 - *Ways we learned about this in the course*
-  - Last two classes covered Rx.
+  - Last three classes were an introduction to Combine
   - We practiced with marble diagrams.
-  - Did 4 small projects ranging from simple to complex difficulty.
+  - Studied several operators and 2 sample projects

 - *Ways you can demonstrate your skill / knowledge level of this outcome*
   - Identify the building blocks of Rx.